Do engineers use Excel? Yes! Engineers deal with tons of data and equations, and Excel is the tool for managing and

-At the end of the day, engineering software is a string of equations and algorithms.
-So, why not recreate what you exactly want, when existing programs don’t cut it?
+Remember, engineering software is essentially a collection of equations and algorithms.
+So why not create precisely what you need when off-the-shelf programs don’t make the cut?

 - Expand the scope of a calculation

 - Add more variables to a calculation

-- More deeply investigate calculated values, as you have access to the code
+- Dive deeper into calculated values, since you have access to the code